Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 They own the grocery chains Netto (discount), Bilka, Føtex, Føtex Food and the department store Salling located in Aarhus and Aalborg as well as the online shop wupti.com.

 They also own the online home delivery service SkagenFood (delivery of fresh fish and a small selected range of fresh fruit, vegetables and meat).
+In 2023 they had a turnover of DKK 70,3 billion (including their foreign Netto shops, Salling etc so not only their Danish grocery market turnover).

-The Bilka supermarkets are the closest thing you will find to a hypermarket, with only one of them large enough to be defined as a hypermarket; if you are used to shopping in giants such as Carrefour or Walmart, you will find them very small in comparison.
+The Bilka supermarkets are the closest thing you will come to a hypermarket, with only one of them large enough to be defined as a hypermarket; if you are used to shopping in giants such as Carrefour or Walmart, you will find them very small in comparison.

-There are 18 Bilkas in Denmark, mostly located outside of the city centres.
+There are 19 Bilkas in Denmark, mostly located outside of the city centres.

 The article continues below.